Sony a9 Review

 Regarding overheating, I haven’t had a problem or signal so nothing to report here and I hope it stays that way.

 So to conclude, the a9 is awesome.
 It’s not just an awesome sports camera, it’s an awesome everything camera.
 I am most excited about the AF system (with the better Eye AF and joystick) as well as the battery life.
 I know people say, “just bring extra batteries”, but looking back at traveling through a place like India, I stressed over making sure I had enough charged batteries and portable battery packs and converters to last a long day of adventure and shooting.
-It’s in those moments that it becomes annoying and cumbersome.
+It’s in those moments that I look back and it becomes annoying and cumbersome and something I’d rather not have to deal.

 The a9 brings back some of what DSLR’s were only capable of doing.
 Lightning fast AF and really good battery life.
 It’s an exciting time to be invested in mirrorless and it can only get better from here.